pma/amqp/README.md

 The API is based on Langohr, a Clojure client for RabbitMQ.

+## Migration from 1.X to 2.X

+TO BE WRITTEN

 ## Migration from 0.X to 1.X

 If you use amqp 0.X and plan to migrate to 1.0 please read our [migration guide](https://github.com/pma/amqp/wiki/Upgrade-from-0.X-to-1.0).